user-ab-name/casestudy/README-ihealth.md

 | Remediation Status            |Pending|

 **Key Takeaway:**
-The scan identified 3 medium-risk vulnerabilities & 10 low/informational findings that require immediate attention.
+The scan identified 3 medium-risk vulnerabilities that require immediate attention.
 No critical issues were found.

 ---